Communities and Justice

 • Impactful work - Working as a Correctional Officer allows you to make a significant difference in the lives of individuals and the community.
 You will play a crucial role in rehabilitation and reintegration efforts, contributing to a safer and more just society.

-At DCJ, we believe that women bring unique perspectives and strengths to Corrective Services.
+We believe that women bring unique perspectives and strengths to CSNSW.
 We are dedicated to ensuring women can build rewarding and impactful careers here.

 An image of a female Correctional Officer checking a cell